 Anthony hopped behind the plate at 8 years old.
 Immediately he fell in love with all that came with catching and it was on from there!
 He was a catcher for Trinity Catholic High School, but that’s only 1/10th of the story.
 He has been with BVSA since 2006 and has created his own narrative that eclipses his playing career ten fold.

 Anthony started volunteering at indoor baseball facilities at 12 years old.
-It was a no brainer after realizing he could get his work in, even though he couldn’t afford regular lessons.
+It was a no brainer after realizing he could get his training done, even though he couldn’t afford regular lessons.
 In his words “I needed a lot more work than I could afford lol.”

 So many things lined up for BVSA and Anthony to cross paths.
 For starters, being an Italian baseball player in Stamford, he was a big fan of Bobby Valentine.
 He had frequented his sports bar and restaurant as a kid and met Bobby many times.
 So he was pumped in the fall of 2006 his friends Bobby Schoenherr and John O’Leary needed a bullpen catcher for their lessons.
 They were training with BVSA’s then pitching coach, Mark Lacerenza.
 Before long, Anthony and Mark were doing 30-35 hours a week of pitching lessons.
 Mark taught Anthony first hand about the NPA and Tom House’s ideologies.
 Moreover, he helped Anthony discover that creating a process and routine helps establish confidence for athletes and people.
 It was more than just baseball with Mark and those philosophies stuck with Anthony.